zoot101/snapraid-daily/README.md

 ## Notification Hook

-This allows the user to use an alternative form of notification with **snapraid-daily** if desired.
+This allows the user to use an alternative form of notification with **SnapRAID-DAILY** if desired.
 It can be used as an alternative to the standard email notifications or can be used in addition to them.